 Line Out Line In Mic 1/8" Stereo Audio Connectors

-8) Fast-Ethernet Port Connector (RJ45) (optional)
+9) Fast-Ethernet Port Connector (RJ45) (optional)

-The RJ45 connector is optional at the time of purchase and is located on top of the USB connectors, the connector allows the motherboard to connect to a Local Area Network (LAN) through a network hub.
+The RJ45 connector is located on top of the USB Ports 0 & 1.
+The connector allows the motherboard to conect to a Local Area Network (LAN) through a network hub.